RohanAlexander/starter_folder/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code were written with the help of models like GitHub Copilot and GPT-4o.
+The [parts of the paper] were written with the help of Claude-3.5 Sonnet.
+The entire chat history with each particular model is available in inputs/llms/usage.txt.

 ## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
 - [ ] Remove files that you're not using
 - [ ] Update comments in R scripts
 - [ ] Remove this checklist